alklyn/fullstack-nanodegree-vm/vagrant/tournament/README.md

 ## Methods in tournament module
 Function        | Purpose
 --------------- | -------------------------------------------------------
-connect         | Meant to connect to the database. deleteMatches   | Remove all the matches records from the database. deletePlayers   | Remove all the player records from the database. countPlayers    | Returns the number of players currently registered
+connect         | Connect to the database. deleteMatches   | Remove all the matches records from the database. deletePlayers   | Remove all the player records from the database. countPlayers    | Returns the number of players currently registered